 Custom fit ear plugs are ideal for people who are exposed to noise above 85 dB on an occasional to regular basis.
 Because they are moulded to the wearer’s ear, they fit tightly which provides better quality, more consistent noise protection than disposable plugs and are also more comfortable.
 With proper care over the 5+ year lifetime of custom ear plugs, the average daily use cost is actually less expensive than the daily cost of using disposable foam plugs and are far more comfortable.

 Electronic Ear Plugs

 Electronic ear plugs are “active” hearing protective devices.
 Electronic plugs use electronic circuitry to block unsafe sound levels while still allowing safe sound levels to come through the device.
 They are designed for those who want to maintain natural hearing while protecting their ears from impulse and continuous loud noises like gunfire, explosions, loud vehicles, and machinery.
-Electronic ear plugs are available with a custom ear piece or a ready fit dome ear piece made of silicone.
-The ready fit are designed to fit most ears as they include a few sizes.
+Electronic ear plugs are available with a custom ear piece or a ready-fit dome ear piece made of silicone.
+The ready-fit ear plugs are designed to fit most ears as they include a few sizes.